-3.14 Safe work procedures / method statements
+3.12 Safe work procedures / method statements

 Method statements / written safe work procedure are control measures used to prevent an incident from occurring during the execution of the project.
 A written safe work procedure/ method statements provide guidance how to execute the task safely.
-A safe working procedure should be written when: -
+A safe working procedure should be written when:-

 - a.
-Designing a new job or task.
+Designing a new job or task;

 - b.
-Changing jobs or task.
+Changing a job or task;

 - c.
 Introducing new equipment or substances; and